Treating and disposing of hazardous/special waste

 See the page in this guideline: Reducing your hazardous/special waste

-Make sure that your waste is transported by a registered or exempt waste carrier.
+Make sure that your waste is transported by an authorised waste carrier.

-In Scotland, contact SEPA to find out if your waste carrier is registered or has an exemption.
+In Scotland, contact SEPA to find out if your waste carrier is authorised.
 You can also find a list of registered waste carriers online:

 If you intend to take hazardous/special waste to a landfill site, you must use a site that is authorised to accept it.